-What is The Difference Between Cheese and Paneer?
+What is The Difference Between Paneer and Cheese?

-What is The Difference Between Cheese and Paneer, how is paneer different from cheese
+What is The Difference Between Paneer and Cheese

 Cheese and paneer are popular dairy products made using milk used by different cuisines worldwide for centuries.